 When the circuit is first powered up or the CE pin transitions from a low to a high state a special mode of operation, known as the "start up mode", is initiated that will last for a maximum of one second.
-The exact duration of the start up period is determined by capacitor C3 and C31 on the SSC pin.
+The exact duration of the start up period is determined by capacitor C3 on the SSC pin.
 Figure 10 shows a flow chart of the CCFL ignition sequence described here.
 The start up mode will end when one of two conditions is met:

-- a) The CCFL strikes and the current sense voltage at the CSDET pin rises above 1.25V. - b) The one second time period ends without the tube being struck, in this case the circuit will shut down.
+a) The CCFL strikes and the current sense voltage at the CSDET pin rises above 1.25V.

+b) The one second time period ends without the tube being struck, in this case the circuit will shut down.

-On the first cycle after power on (or a low to high transition on CE) the SSC1ST pin is internally shorted to VSS so C3 and C31 are in parallel.
-C3 and C31 are initially discharged and the voltage on SSC is zero.
-C31 and C3 are charged up by a 1.5uA current source.
-When the voltage at SSC reaches 3 volts the start up mode has ended.
-A value of 0.47uF for C31 nominally yields a one second start up period.
-C3 is usually a factor of 10 smaller than C31.
+On the first cycle after power on (or a low to high transition on CE) C3 is initially discharged and the voltage on SSC is zero.
+It is charged up by a 140nA current source.
+When the voltage on C3 reaches 3 volts the start up mode has ended.
+A value of 0.39uF for C3 nominally yields a one second start up period.
 If the one second time period ends before the CCFL strikes then the circuit is shutdown until the user toggles the power supply or CE transitions from low to high again.
 In other words, if the CCFL successfully starts up then the start up time period will end before the one second time period is up.